 - Business Model

 Adapting entire business models can take longer.
-Depending on the age and size of the business, it can take a lot of time to transform the very core of any company.
-Many business models have evolved over time, even if they were decided upon at the start of the company.
-Changes the company has faced over its lifetime will have had an impact on the way companies function.
-Digital transformation is no different – a type of evolution that companies will undergo if they are to survive in the new era, particularly after this pandemic.
+Depending on the age and size of the business, it can take a lot of time to transform the core of any company.
+Business models have undergone evolution, even if they were established during the company’s inception.
+The changes faced by the company over time will influence the functioning of companies.
+Digital transformation is necessary for companies to adapt and thrive in the current era, especially in light of the recent pandemic.
+But why should a company undergo such an evolution?

 1. Digital Customer Journeys are on the Rise